degzcs/alegra/README.md

 ## Development

-This gem is under construction and I am writting it as i would like to use it.
-Hover any recommendation is ok for me.
+This gem is under construction and I'm writing it as I would like to use it.
+However, if you have any recommendation is well received.

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.